PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-22 11:41:59
+Last updated: 2024-04-22 11:42:35
-Random Quote: The men of always aren't interested in the children of never. - Pablo Escobar
+Random Quote: When you meet someone special, suddenly life is full of firsts: The first kiss, the first night together, the first weekend together. - Ted Mosby